xilution/xilution-selenium-grid/README.md

 **Warning!** Only run the grid while needed.
 When not in use, I highly recommend that you run the deprovision step.
 Why pay for your new Selenium Grid when you don't need it.
 Isn't elasticity great!?!

-The Selenium Grid can be accessed at: http://selenium-grid.xilution.com

 ## Contributions

 Pull requests are welcome.
 If you see an opportunity to improve this repo, please share.